stephane-duteriez/ProcessFlow/README.md

 :warning: This clientData field is not documented and future update of xrm may change it.

 ## To go further:
-It wasn’t necessary for my project to allowed the portal contact to make change of the process flow, which are made on the xrm platform.
+It wasn’t necessary for my project to allow the portal contact to make change of the process flow, which are made on the xrm platform.
 But it could be implemented using JavaScript.